 Public liability for Bills Garden is maintained at levels appropriate to the scale of operations and the nature of activities.
 Key elements include documented policy limits, indemnity for third-party injury or property damage and cover for events and open days held on the premises.
 Coverage ensures that visitors, volunteers and external contractors can be compensated fairly and promptly in the unlikely event of an incident caused by Garden activities.

-Staff wearing protective gloves and boots performing gardening tasks Our insurance policy is supported by clear operational procedures.
+A person wearing yellow gardening gloves and a blue top with a patterned apron is tending to a collection of potted flowers in a garden.
+The arrangement includes vibrant yellow, purple, white, and red blooms, positioned on a grassy area with a well-maintained lawn in the background.
+The garden features a combination of flower pots and natural soil beds, with the potted plants arranged on a paved or stone surface.
+In the background, there are trees and hedges that frame the outdoor space, suggesting a tidy and landscaped garden environment typical of residential properties in the UK, possibly near Bills Garden’s service area.
+The scene is captured during daylight hours under natural lighting, contributing to a bright and inviting outdoor setting suitable for gardening and lawn care activities associated with professional landscaping services.
+Our insurance policy is supported by clear operational procedures.
 These include prompt incident reporting, preserving evidence, and co-operating with insurers and investigators.
 The policy is reviewed annually and when new activities are introduced, for example when expanding planting demonstrations or hosting external suppliers.
 The team at Bill's Garden understands that insurance is one part of a wider safety framework: it complements active risk control and ongoing staff competence.

 Staff Training and Competency at Bills' Garden